 Landfills in New Zealand

-Wikipaedia describes the trasnformation from tip to sanitary landfill.
+Wikipedia describes the modern transformation from tip to 'sanitary landfill':

 A landfill is a place to dispose of residual waste or rubbish.
 However, from a zero waste point of view a landfill is a waste of potential resources, and is also the cause of leachate, landfill gas and a potential source of health problems.